Apellis Pharmaceuticals Inc at JPMorgan Healthcare Conference Tr

 Anupam Rama - JPMorgan Chase & Co, Research Division - VP and Analyst

-Welcome, everyone, to the 41st Annual JPMorgan Healthcare Conference.
+Alright.
+Welcome, everyone, to the 42nd Annual JPMorgan Healthcare Conference.
 My name is Anupam Rama.
-I'm one of the senior analysts here at JPMorgan.
-I'm joined by my team, Malcolm Kono, and Priyanka Grover.
+I am one of the senior biotech analysts here at JPMorgan.
+I'm joined by my squad, Malcolm Kuno, Priyanka Grover, [Gloria Hall].

 Our next presenting company is Apellis.
 And presenting on behalf of the company, we have CEO, Cedric Francois.
-Cedric?

 Cedric Francois - Apellis Pharmaceuticals, Inc. - Co-Founder, President, CEO & Director